simengangstad/arm-emulator/readme.md

-displayLabels - If the labels should be displayed every fetch cycle displayMemory - If the memory should be displayed every execution cycle waitAfterExecution - If the assembler should wait after each execution cycle
+displayLabels - If the labels should be displayed every fetch cycle displayMemory - If the memory should be displayed every execution cycle waitAfterExecution - If the assembler should wait after each execution cycle amountOfWords - Specifies the amount of words for memory